 To maintain a focus on traveler wellbeing, it’s important to recognize the significance ample rest has on an employee’s overall health.
 One way to help employees is to consider a flexible purchasing policy that can adapt depending on the circumstances of the business trip.
 If the opportunity presents itself where an employee can come back earlier than anticipated, in most cases you just made that employee one thousand times happier!
 (Unless that somewhere is a place with beautiful beaches.
 In this case, let them stay.)

-Consider adding clauses to your travel policy that address the time when an employee returns from a more demanding long-haul flight.
+Consider adding clauses to your travel policy that addresses the time when an employee returns from a more demanding long-haul flight.
 Be inspired: they can be as diverse as a policy that forbids looking at emails six hours after arriving, letting employees work from home, or implementing a full post-trip duvet day that helps employees feel well-rested for upcoming challenges.
 On high-stress trips such as tradeshows and conferences, you can have a flexible policy that allows your employees to sleep in or close to the venue, even if it is more expensive.

 At a foundational level, travel managers should aim to solve major disruptions instead of leaving employees to fend for themselves.
 For an employee, solving a major travel problem themselves can induce high levels of travel stress.
 With an alert and proactive travel manager backed up by an all in one digital travel service, traveling employees can mitigate the unexpected in a far healthier way by knowing that support is a phone call or email away.

 ROI on your travel spend is directly linked to employee performance.
 Think about it — who will perform better at a crucial round of negotiations: the employee who spent a five-hour flight in a cramped seat with less-than-stellar food, or the employee who spent a five-hour flight in a seat with more legroom and healthier meals?
-87% of travelers feel that the quality of their business travel impacts their business results, so while it might seem simple enough, spending a little extra for a first class seat goes a long way for both companies and their employees.
+87% of travelers feel that the quality of their business travel impacts their business results, so while it might seem simple enough, spending a little extra for a first-class seat goes a long way for both companies and their employees.
 They’re traveling to execute business-critical tasks and you need to keep them fresh and sharp!

 Preparation is absolutely key!